NREL/nsrdb/README.md

 1. Use conda (anaconda or miniconda with python 3.7) to create an nsrdb environment: `conda create --name nsrdb python=3.7`
 2. Activate your new conda env: `conda activate nsrdb`
 3. Navigate to the nsrdb directory that contains setup.py and run: `pip install -e .`

+    a.
+There is a known dependency issue between h5py and netCDF4.
+If you get an error using the netCDF4 module, you should additionally `conda install netCDF4`

 4. Test your installation:

     a.
 Start ipython and test the following import: `from nsrdb.data_model import DataModel`

     b.
 Navigate to the tests/ directory and run the command: `pytest`